As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 Other benefits include much more precise and consistent control of your water temperature.
 Many fish need a very consistent temperature for optimal health.
 If you have a cheap heater with a built in thermostat your water temperature may swing as much as 2 or 3 degrees.
 A good external heater controller will keep it within a much closer tolerance.

 Many aquarium temperature controllers also come with audible temp alarms.
-If the water temperature gets dangerously cold or hot the alarm will sound.
+If the water gets dangerously cold or hot the alarm will sound.
 This can be a lifesaver for your fish.

 The Best Aquarium Heater Controller